ldsouza/ldsouza.github.io/_posts/2016-10-04-create-cross-premises-site-to-site-vpn-in-azure.md

 2) Add a Gateway subnet to the Virtual Network
 3) Create a virtual network gateway
 4)Create a public IP for the gateway
+5) Create a connection and select the virtual network gateway